How to Read a Food Label

 Managing life with a food allergy means reading packaged food labels—every time you buy that food.
 This is true even if you have purchased the food hundreds of times.
 Ingredients and manufacturing processes can change without warning.
 Make a habit of carefully reading labels to ensure you avoid any potential allergens.

-While all ingredients in a food are supposed to be listed in the ingredients list, FALCPA only covers the eight most common allergens.
+While all ingredients in a food are supposed to be listed in the ingredients list, FALCPA covers only the eight most common allergens.
 These are milk, egg, peanut, tree nuts, soy, wheat, fish and crustacean shellfish.

 Note that molluscan shellfish—such as oysters, clams, mussels or scallops—are not required to be labeled as a major allergen.